LaurieLecomte/SNP_calling_pipeline_202205/README.md

 ## Raw Data

-Adipose fin tissue has been sampled from 60 wild-born Atlantic Salmon in 2020 by the staff of LARSA (Laboratoire de recherche en science aquatique, Université Laval).
-DNA extractions were performed in september 2020 using Qiagen’s DNeasy Blood and Tissue kit.
+Adipose fin tissue has been sampled from 60 wild-born Atlantic Salmon in 2020 by the staff of LARSA (Laboratoire de recherche en science aquatique, UniversitÃ© Laval).
+DNA extractions were performed in september 2020 using Qiagenâ€™s DNeasy Blood and Tissue kit.

-DNA samples were sent to Génome Québec in January 2021 for sequencing using Illumina’s NovaSeq6000 platform at a coverage of about 16X.
+DNA samples were sent to GÃ©nome QuÃ©bec in January 2021 for sequencing using Illuminaâ€™s NovaSeq6000 platform at a coverage of about 16X.
-Sequencing data was then processed using Éric Normandeau’s [wgs_sample_preparation pipeline](https://github.com/enormandeau/wgs_sample_preparation) in May 2021.
+Sequencing data was then processed using Ã‰ric Normandeauâ€™s [wgs_sample_preparation pipeline](https://github.com/enormandeau/wgs_sample_preparation) in May 2021.